anh-bui-dev/my_vue_grid/README.md

-Simple searching to show grid by Vue
+Simple searching to show the grid by Vue
 &nbsp;
 Setup:
 - Install npm